Urho Kekkonen: Family history

-After serving in several houses Eenokki Kekkonen married Anna-Liisa Koskinen.
-They had four sons, named Taavetti, Johannes, Alpertti and Juho.
-Juho Kekkonen, the youngest son of the family, who had gone travelling from the family's home in Korvenmökki in the village of Koivujärvi, was the father of Urho Kekkonen.
-Aatu Pylvänäinen, Urho Kekkonen's maternal grandfather, who worked as a farmer at the Tarkkala farm in Kangasniemi, married Amanda Manninen in the summer of 1878 when she was only 16 years old.
+After serving in several houses, Eenokki Kekkonen married Anna-Liisa Koskinen.
+They had four sons, Taavetti, Johannes, Alpertti and Juho.
+Juho, the youngest son of the family, who had gone travelling from the family's home in Korvenmökki in the village of Koivujärvi, was Urho's father.
+Aatu Pylvänäinen, Urho Kekkonen's maternal grandfather, who worked as a farmer at the Tarkkala farm in Kangasniemi, married Amanda Manninen in the summer of 1878 when she was 16 years old.
 Their children, three daughters and three sons, were Emilia, Elsa, Siilas, Tyyne, Eetu, and Samuel.

-As the son of a poor family, Juho Kekkonen had to go to work in the forest and ended up at a log working ground in Kangasniemi in 1898.
-Emilia Pylvänäinen herded cattle there, on the shores of the Haahkala lands, where Juho Kekkonen worked with other loggers.
+As the son of a poor family, Juho had to go to work in the forest and ended up at a log working ground in Kangasniemi in 1898.
+Emilia Pylvänäinen herded cattle there, on the shores of the Haahkala lands, where Juho worked with other loggers.
 The two youngsters got to know each other and they married in 1899.
 The couple moved to Otava, where Juho Kekkonen got a job at the Koivusaha sawmill of Halla Oy.
 He was later appointed the head of forestry work and caretaker of the logging business.

-The couple moved to Pielavesi along with the working grounds, where Juho Kekkonen bought a smoke hut which he later repaired and expanded into a proper house.
+The couple moved to Pielavesi along with the working grounds, where Juho bought a smoke hut which he later repaired and expanded into a proper house.
 He built a chimney in the house shortly before the birth of his first son Urho.
 Because of the beautiful alders growing behind the house, the house became known as Lepikon torppa.
-There was a smoke sauna in the yard, where Urho Kekkonen was born on 3 September 1900.
-The family lived in Lepikon torppa for six years and Urho Kekkonen's sister Siiri was born in 1904.
-The family moved along with Juho Kekkonen's forestry work to Kuopio in 1906 and to Lapinlahti in 1908.
+There was a smoke sauna in the yard, where Urho was born on 3 September 1900.
+The family lived in Lepikon torppa for six years, and Urho's sister Siiri was born in 1904.
+The family moved with Juho's forestry work to Kuopio in 1906 and to Lapinlahti in 1908.
 The family had to live modestly but did not suffer from poverty.
 The youngest child of the family, Jussi, was born in 1910.

 Early life

-Kekkonen was born in a humble, small log cabin called Lepikon Torppa in Pielavesi.
+Kekkonen was born in a humble, small log cabin called Lepikon torppa in Pielavesi.

 17-year-old Kekkonen in 1917.